 Georgetown Art Attack – Second Saturday

-4 Culture Calls for Artists: 4 Culture has an RSS feed here to keep you appraised of upcoming opportunities for artists in the Seattle area.
+4 Culture Calls for Artists: 4 Culture has an RSS feed here to keep you apprised of upcoming opportunities for artists in the Seattle area.

 Art Access: Art Access presents original art, poetry, reviews and literature, as well as provides monthly listings for the visual arts, dance, music and theater.
 By presenting a timely, inclusive and comprehensive guide to local art events, reproducing artworks by regional and national artists, and highlighting local business through their advertisements, Art Access promote both the arts and its community.